egorpe/image-ads/README.md

  * 728x90
  * 468x60

 If the image is wider that 728px, the wide ad is displayed.
-Otherwise, the smallad is displayed.
-If the image width go under 468px, the overlay disappars.
+Otherwise, the small ad is displayed.
+If the image width go under 468px, the overlay disappears.

 The code is designed to put ads on the first and last matching image on the page.